bencodezen/vue-enterprise-boilerplate/package.json.md

 - The version of `vue-template-compiler` must always match the version of `vue` specified in `dependencies`.

+### `eslint-plugin-vue`

+This package is locked to a specific commit until version >=5.3 is released, which should include all the uncategorized rules listed in `.eslintrc.js`.

 ## [`engines`](https://docs.npmjs.com/files/package.json#engines)

 This field allows you to define specific versions for globally installed runtimes and tooling, such as [Node](https://nodejs.org) and [Yarn](https://yarnpkg.com).
 Ensuring that everyone on your team meets a minimum version threshold can vastly simplify debugging issues that only some developers experience.